Wambyat/AutoUpdate-Branches-GitHub-Actions/README.md

 #### This is a way to make all your branches auto update to the latest push on the main branch.
 This uses GitHub actions.

 This repo is a template repo so you can use this to start a new repository.
+This will fail on private repositories.

 #### Just copy the .github folder into your repository. </br>